WillMatthews/SimSPAD/README.md

 This is *identical* to the input for the web application, except that the input and output are character encoded.
 A char is a 1 byte input, and eight bytes are needed for each double.
 This is packaged and unpackaged at either end of the process to reproduce the simulation inputs and outputs.

+## Contributing:
+Pull requests are extremely welcome, as long as you obey the give key points in the design philosophy:

+- Keep SimSPAD fast.
+- Keep SimSPAD simple, and all in C++.
+- Ensure the output compares well to experimental data.
+- Do not use magic numbers - ground everything in device parameters and physical constants.
+- Keep SimSPAD fast (again).